jchristey/DH110-22f/LowFidelityProto/README.md

 #### Brief Description

+The role of the low fidelity prototype is to sketch out an idea of different app/website functionality before concerning yourself with too much of the visual aspect of the design.
+By troubleshooting this process with a user I was able to gain more perspective in terms of what is user-friendly functionality and what I needed to adjust.

 #### List of tasks

+For this project I outlined two tasks that a user may use the app to accomplish:

 1 – The first task is to find a local garden and send them a message.
 This will consists of quite a few interactions: making an account, using the search bar, selecting a garden, and finding the message function.